 - Apply for Free

-- An official college/university transcript from each college/university you have attended
+- Unofficial transcript from each college/university you have attended

 - Optional for U.S. citizens/permanent residents: One letter of recommendation and/or Academic Recommendation Form from a professor or counselor telling us about your academic success as a college/university student

 For more information about the admissions process for transfer applicants, as well as scholarships, financial aid and the university, please visit Frequently Asked Questions.